-But that doesn't mean we have to suffer or forgo preserving all the bounty to stock our larders.
-We're going to look at old-fashioned ways to keep your house cool in summer naturally as well as yourself, because ya can't keep a good homesteader down, right?!
+So how do we keep our house cool when we still have to cook and take care of a busy household?
+We don't have to suffer or forgo preserving all the bounty to stock our larders.
+Instead, let's take a look at some old-fashioned ways to keep our homes cool in summer naturally, as well as yourself, because ya can't keep a good homesteader down, right?!

-Listen below to, How to Keep Your House Cool In Summer Naturally Without Electricity #148 of the Pioneering Today Podcast, where we teach families how to grow, preserve and cook their own food using old-fashioned skill sets and wisdom to create a natural self-sufficient home, with, or without, the homestead.
+The podcast episode in this post is an oldie but a goodie.
+It's episode #148 of the Pioneering Today Podcast where we teach families how to grow, preserve and cook their own food using old-fashioned skill sets and wisdom to create a natural self-sufficient home, with, or without, the homestead.

 8 Tips on How to Keep House Cool in Summer Naturally